 When you are finished making your changes, please be sure to click the "Submit to SSRN" button (located on the last page of the revision process).

 Often, when an author submits a revision of a paper that already exists on SSRN, they will replace the older version of the paper.
-But sometimes there are reasons to have multiple versions of a paper - for example, if a paper differs by one or more authors, or content, or if the history of previous versions is desired, or if it is the same paper translated into another language.
+But sometimes there are reasons to have multiple versions of a paper - for example, if the paper is included in multiple Research Paper Series, or if it is the same paper translated into another language, or if it differs by one or more authors, or content, or if the history of previous versions is desired.
 If an author posts two or more papers that are substantially the same, SSRN will combine the 2 or more versions so that they appear together on the author page.
 SSRN calls this a "Version Group".
 SSRN defines a "Version Group" as "a set of one or more papers with substantially the same authorship and scholarly content such that a citation to one of the members of the set is essentially a citation to the entire set, and that a download of one of the members is essentially an expression of interest in the entire work represented by the set".

 The effect of having a "Version Group" is:

 SSRN evaluates whether a new submission is substantially the same as a previous submission.
 If we judge that it is, we will create a version group or add to an existing version group for the paper.
-If we have not identified 2 or more papers as substantially the same and you would like us to combine them into a version group, or if we have combined papers incorrectly, please contact us at AuthorSupport@SSRN.com or call the office at 877-SSRNHelp (877 777 6435) in the United States, or +1 585 442 8170 outside of the United States.
+If we have not identified 2 or more papers as substantially the same and you would like us to combine them into a version group, or if we have combined papers incorrectly, or if you would like to have the papers within a version group ordered in a different way than by descending download count, please contact us at AuthorSupport@SSRN.com or call the office at 877-SSRNHelp (877 777 6435) in the United States, or +1 212 448 2500 outside of the United States.
 We are open Monday through Friday between the hours of 8:30AM and 6:00PM, United States Eastern.
 Please note that we are currently unable to match an alternate language paper to its original version - please contact the office to request a version group or add a Comment when Submitting to notify us with which paper(s) it should be grouped.